emacsmirror/meep/docs/reference.rst

    Move to the end of the next symbol, ARG times.

 ``(meep-move-symbol-next ARG)``
-   Move point to the beginning next symbol, ARG times.
+   Move point to the beginning of the next symbol, ARG times.

 ``(meep-move-word-prev ARG)``
    Move point to the beginning of the previous word, ARG times.